vt-gianni/PingContest/README.md

 ### Avatar Uploading

 By clicking on his avatar, the user can upload an image from his personal files.

+### Change of information and logout

+By clicking on the icon at the top right of the user profile screen, a menu is displayed and offers two links.
+A first to disconnect and a second leading to a screen for editing personal information.
+On it, the user can modify the value of his license number as well as the value of his official points.

 <p align="right">(<a href="#top">back to top</a>)</p>